USCCANA/netdiffuseR/README.md

 -   Remove dimnames from matrices and vectors.
 It is more efficient to use the ones stored in meta instead.
 -   Implement the Bass model
 -   Include function to import survey data (as shown on the vignettes)
+-   Exposure based on Mahalanobis distances and also Roger Leenders on weighting exposure (internal note).